The Canal (2015) - Review

 mister-overrated.jpg

 Before going any further, I feel it necessary to disclose that I did not see this movie in its entirety.
 For one reason or another, I only saw bits and pieces of the beginning while I was busy working on other tasks before finally joining my girlfriend on the couch.
-However, I did see more than half of the film up to it's end, and the latter half is when a majority of the interesting stuff happens, so I feel confident in giving an overall review, just keep in mind that I didn't see much of the beginning.
+However, I did see more than half of the film up to its end, and the latter half is when a majority of the interesting stuff happens, so I feel confident in giving an overall review, just keep in mind that I didn't see much of the beginning.

 Judging from what my girlfriend told me, I didn't miss much.
-There were a plethora of jump scares, hallucinations, and various hints to a more sinister element of their house.
+There were a plethora of jump scares, hallucinations, and various hints of a more sinister element of their house.
 Scattered in there were a few sex scenes and some minor characterization, but that characterization was likely unnecessary as it didn't really hinder my experience much.
 What I did gather on my own was that our protagonist, David, is living with his wife and son in their new house in a small neighborhood by a canal.
 David seems to have a pleasant life: he has a young son who is much more tolerable than the one in the Babadook, he still has an active sexual relationship with his wife (one of those sex scenes I mentioned is theirs), and he must have a quite successful job as an Archivist to pay for such a big house-- we have to assume this considering he never went to work during the parts that I saw.

 canal02.jpg